expo/expo/docs/pages/introduction/why-not-expo.md

 ## Limitations of the bare workflow

-In the bare workflow we have full access to the underlying native projects and any native code.
+In the bare workflow, we have full access to the underlying native projects and any native code.
 It's a "bare" native project with React Native and one or more packages from the Expo SDK installed.
 Anything that you can do in a native project is possible here.

-The following list is therefore specifically oriented towards to the limitations that exist around using Expo tools and services in the bare workflow.
+The following list is therefore specifically oriented towards the limitations that exist around using Expo tools and services in the bare workflow.

 <Collapsible summary={<span><span className="strike">Build service only works in the managed workflow</span> (✅ Resolved in December 2020)</span>}>